 Offer the greatest opportunity for participation by all HEI’s, both public and private.

-The second cycle of the Learning Impact Awards began February 2016 and culminated in the Teaching Heroes 2016 Awards in October 2016.
+The second cycle of the Learning Impact Awards began February 2016 and culminated in the Teaching Heroes 2016 Awards in October 2016 and the development of the DELTA Awards.

-The tabs below show the key characteristics of the two learning impact award phases as envisaged by the National Forum
+The tabs below show the key characteristics of the three learning impact award phases as envisaged by the National Forum